kristinemlarson/gnssrefl/docs/pages/gnssir.md

 <CODE>make_json_input p101 41.692 -111.236 2016.1 -e1 5 -e2 10 -l1 True </CODE>

+See below to learn the setting for setting specific frequencies.

 To only use GPS L2C and require a spectral amplitude of 10:

 <CODE>make_json_input p101 41.692 -111.236 2016.1 -e1 5 -e2 10 -l2c True -ampl 10</CODE>